 Importantly, Brene Brown says that sharing deeply shaming and traumatic experiences is even more important.

 Connection, Love and Belonging

 Love and belonging are the two most powerful connectors we have.

-And people with with a strong sense of love and belonging have one thing only in common: the feeling of worthiness.
+And people with a strong sense of love and belonging have one thing only in common: the feeling of worthiness.
 If you want to experience love and belonging, you have to feel like you are worthy of love and belonging.

-Connection: We feel connected when we feel heard and valued and when we can give and receive without judgement.
+Connection: We feel connected when we feel heard and valued and when we can give and receive without jjudgment

 Belonging: We feel belonging when we feel part of something bigger than ourselves.
 Brene says we often try to belong by fitting in and seeking approval.
 But that’s wrong because true belonging only happens when we present our real selves.
 Thus, our sense of belonging can only be equal to our self acceptance.

 Love: I found it extremely powerful when Brene Brown say that self-love is a prerequisite for loving others.
 She says you can only love others as much as we love ourselves.